What are MMIs?

 1. Know what to expect

 MMIs consist of between five and eight interview stations.
 You will be asked one question per interview station and you will have two minutes to view and think about the question before going in for the interview.
 A buzzer will sound and you will be given about eight minutes to answer the question for the interviewer.
+The interviewer may ask you additional prompting or probing questions to help you provide your best answer to the question.

 Once you have finished answering, you will rotate to the next interview station and repeat the process for the next question.
 The whole process will take a little over an hour.